-- 23. The Committee visited BOCMPAULS, Penrith, this mill produces animal feed. - 24.
+- 18. The Committee visited a poultry performance house, in Ballymena which carries out feeding trials as part of Devenish Nutrition's research and development programme. - 19.
 The visit provided an invaluable insight into the work and services provided by the organisation.
-The Committee was extremely grateful for the time taken by the hosts to explain the work of the feed mill.
-On behalf of the Committee the ACAF Secretariat wishes to thank BOCM Pauls for their time during the visit.
+The Committee was extremely grateful for the time taken by the hosts to explain the work of the poultry performance house.
+On behalf of the Committee the ACAF Secretariat wishes to thank Devenish Nutrition staff for hosting the visit and for their time during the visit.

-Figure 1: ACAF Members, Assessors, Secretariat and staff from For Farmers
+Figure 1: ACAF Members, Assessors, Secretariat